snarayan23/twitter_coronavirus/README.md

 ![Country #coronavirus](https://github.com/snarayan23/twitter_coronavirus/blob/master/plots/reduced.country.%23coronavirus.png)

  The bar graph shows that `#coronavirus` was used most in the US followed by India and Great Britain.
-We can also see that comparatively, Turkey and France had a much lower usage of `#coronavirus.
+We can also see that comparatively, Turkey and France had a much lower usage of `#coronavirus`.

 ![Language #coronavirus](https://github.com/snarayan23/twitter_coronavirus/blob/master/plots/reduced.lang.%23coronavirus.png)